Neo-Integrations/mule-validation-plugin/README.md

 ------------------------------------------------------------------------------------------------------------
 Rule ID          Status   Rule Description
 ------------------------------------------------------------------------------------------------------------
-RULE_001         PASSED   HTTP Listner Config must exists with port point to ${http.private.port}
+RULE_0001        PASSED   HTTP Listner Config must exists with port point to ${http.private.port} or 8091

-RULE_002         PASSED   Flow name must be snakecase with '-flow' suffix
+RULE_0002        PASSED   Flow name must be snakecase with '-flow' suffix

-RULE_003         PASSED   Subflow name must be snakecase with '-subflow' suffix
+RULE_0003        PASSED   Subflow name must be snakecase with '-subflow' suffix

-RULE_004         PASSED   main-flow must exists in interface.xml
+RULE_0004        PASSED   main-flow must exists in interface.xml

-RULE_005         FAILED   Application should have use APIKit to auto-generate the implementation interface
+RULE_0005        PASSED   Application should have use APIKit to auto-generate the implementation interface
-                          Error: File global.xml has 1 config nodes
-                          Error: File interface.xml has 0 config nodes
-                          Error: File search-orders.xml has 0 config nodes
-                          Error: File logger.xml has 0 config nodes
-                          Error: File health.xml has 0 config nodes
-                          Error: File error-handling.xml has 0 config nodes
-                          Error: File search-product.xml has 0 config nodes

-RULE_006         PASSED   Configuration files shouldn't have so many flows
+RULE_0006        PASSED   Configuration files shouldn't have so many flows

-RULE_007         PASSED   Configuration files shouldn't have so many subflows
+RULE_0007        PASSED   Configuration files shouldn't have so many subflows

-RULE_008         PASSED   Mule Credentials Vault shouldn't use a hardcoded encryption key
+RULE_0008        PASSED   Mule Credentials Vault shouldn't use a hardcoded encryption key

-RULE_009         PASSED   Application resources should be managed with application properties
+RULE_0009        PASSED   Application resources should be managed with application properties

-RULE_010         PASSED   Application Secrets must be managed using secure properties
+RULE_0010        PASSED   Application Secrets must be managed using secure properties

-RULE_011         FAILED   AutoDiscovery should be use to register the app in API manager
+RULE_0011        PASSED   AutoDiscovery should be use to register the app in API manager
-                          Error: File global.xml has 1 autodiscovery nodes
-                          Error: File interface.xml has 0 autodiscovery nodes
-                          Error: File search-orders.xml has 0 autodiscovery nodes
-                          Error: File logger.xml has 0 autodiscovery nodes
-                          Error: File health.xml has 0 autodiscovery nodes
-                          Error: File error-handling.xml has 0 autodiscovery nodes
-                          Error: File search-product.xml has 0 autodiscovery nodes

-RULE_012         PASSED   globalErrorHandler Handler must be defined in error-handling.xml
+RULE_0012        PASSED   globalErrorHandler Handler must be defined in error-handling.xml

-RULE_013         PASSED   Global error handler must be enforced in the main-flow flow
+RULE_0013        PASSED   Global error handler must be enforced in the main-flow flow

-RULE_014         PASSED   Every API must use parent pom with groupId 75dbd05f-1b06-4cf7-b3be-b8bfbc18afc9
+RULE_0014        PASSED   Every API must use parent pom with groupId 75dbd05f-1b06-4cf7-b3be-b8bfbc18afc9

-RULE_015-a       FAILED   Data transformations should be stored in external .dwl files - Payload
+RULE_0015-a      FAILED   Data transformations should be stored in external .dwl files - Payload
                           Warning: The rule failed in the file [search-orders.xml] as it could not find any attribute with the name [resource]
                           Warning: The rule failed in the file [search-product.xml] as it could not find any attribute with the name [resource]

-RULE_015-b       FAILED   Data transformations should be stored in external .dwl files - Variable
+RULE_0015-b      FAILED   Data transformations should be stored in external .dwl files - Variable
                           Warning: The rule failed in the file [interface.xml] as it could not find any attribute with the name [resource]

-RULE_016         PASSED   AutoDiscovery API ID shouldn't use a hardcoded value
+RULE_0016        PASSED   AutoDiscovery API ID shouldn't use a hardcoded value

 RULE_0017-01-10  FAILED   Standard RAML validation
                           Error: API Specification description has not been defined